 Once you’ve chopped the strawberries, toss them with a little cornstarch.

-You are going to need a 9-inch springform pan for this cake.
+You are going to need a 9-inch springform pan.
 Make a parchment round for the bottom and then grease the bottom and sides, laying parchment down and pressing it in place.

 First up you’re going to mix the eggs and sugar together for 5 minutes.
 Yes, 5 minutes!
 By the end the eggs will be so light the batter will fall in ribbons from the beater.
-This will keep your cake from being too dense!
+This will keep it from being too dense!

 Then add the dry and the wet mixtures in turns.
 By doing each a little at a time, your batter will combine correctly and make lovely cake.